-Turkey hunters are reminded that with the changes to mandatory hunter reporting they must report at the end of their hunt and not each time they harvest.
+Turkey hunters are reminded that they must report at the end of their hunt and not each time they harvest.

 Resident black bear hunters must provide information on all their hunting activity and harvest for the year in a single report due December 14.
-Bear hunters must not submit their report until they are done hunting for the year and should make note of their spring hunting activities, observations and harvest to ensure accurate information is provided.
+Bear hunters should not submit their report until they are done hunting for the year and should make note of their spring hunting activities, observations and harvest to ensure accurate information is provided.

 Non-resident black bear hunters must return their completed report to the bear operator.
+The operator is responsible for returning all reports completed by their hunters to MNRF.

 All non-resident moose hunters who are registered guests of tourist outfitters must return their completed report to the outfitter.
-The outfitter is responsible for returning all reports completed by their hunters to NDMNRF.
+The outfitter is responsible for returning all reports completed by their hunters to MNRF.